 Day 6 —(Lower Sinuwa to Jhinu-5 hours/Pokhara) The last day was quite tiring.
 It was a long day walking downhill towards Jhinu and then another 3 hours drive back to Pokhara.
 Jhinu Danda is famous for its natural hot springs.
 Most of the trekkers stay at Jhinu for one extra day for the hot springs and refreshments.
 But our team decided to head towards Pokhara without visiting the hot springs.
 We took a jeep along with some locals and reached Pokhara at around 3 pm.
 Later in the evening, we explored the town, had some beer and sekuwa along with nightly live music.
 We met several trekkers like us from all around the world.
 In the end, we left the beautiful mountains behind, and our legs and muscles tired but with big smiles on our faces.
 Back at the hotel, we looked at the pictures we clicked and reminisced on the trek.

 Tips to trekkers

 - Best time to travel—September to November and March to May

-- You’ll be staying at tea house which are clean,facilitated and warmer.
+- You’ll be staying at the tea house which is clean, facilitated and warmer.

-- Annapurna Conservation Area Project (ACAP) and TIMS card are mandatory for foreigners.
+- Annapurna Conservation Area Project (ACAP) and TIMS cards are mandatory for foreigners.

-- Difficulty level is moderate but you have to push yourself at some uphill paths.
+- The difficulty level is moderate but you have to push yourself at some uphill paths.
 Some parts of the trail are very demanding and you need to be physically fit for the whole trek.

 Have any questions about the trek?
 Email me at [email protected]